AcademySoftwareFoundation/OpenCue/.github/ISSUE_TEMPLATE/enhancement.md

 ---

 **Describe the enhancement**
-A clear and concise description of what the bug is.
+A clear and concise description of the proposed enhancement.

 **Screenshots**
 If applicable, add screenshots to help explain your suggestion.